pelmered/WooCommerce-Pricefiles/README.txt

 Planned serives include: Google Shopping / Google Merchant Center and Kelkoo.

+= Development =

+All development of this plugin occurs on [GitHub](https://github.com/pelmered/https://github.com/pelmered/WooCommerce-Pricefiles "WooCommerce Pricefiles on GitHub").
+Please help me develop this by forking and sending pull requests.

 == Installation ==

 1. Upload the plugin foler to the `/wp-content/plugins/` directory in your WordPress installation.